Blues follow up Euro exit with defeat at Carrick

-Irish Premiership: Blues follow up Euro exit with defeat at Carrick
+Irish Premiership: Blues follow up Euro exit with shock defeat at Carrick

 Last updated on .From the section Irish

-Carrick Rangers piled more misery on Linfield by beating the Premiership champions 2-1 at the Loughview Leisure Arena on Sunday afternoon.
+Carrick Rangers piled more misery on Linfield with a shock 2-1 win over the Premiership champions at the Loughview Leisure Arena on Sunday afternoon.

 The Blues were aiming to bounce back from their heartbreaking Europa Conference League play-off defeat by RFS on Thursday.